Alexander Haslam: New psychology of leadership

 Since the 1990s, Haslam has collaborated with a number of social identity researchers, notably Steve Reicher, Michael Platow, and John Turner, developing a social identity analysis of leadership.
 This work focuses on the role of perceived shared identity as a basis for mutual influence between leaders and followers.
 It argues that leaders' success hinges on their ability to create, represent, advance and embed a social identity that is shared with those they seek to motivate and inspire.

 This approach to leadership is informed by two influential social psychological theories: social identity theory and self-categorization theory.
 The critical contribution of social identity theory is to recognize that, in a range of social and organizational contexts, people’s sense of self is not primarily defined by their sense of themselves as individuals (in terms of their personal identity, as “me” and “I”).
 Rather, it is defined by their sense of themselves as members of particular groups (in terms of their social identity, as “we” and “us”).

 Through its capacity to structure people’s sense of self, social identity has wide-ranging implications for cognition and behavior — two of which are especially important for leadership.
 First, when people define themselves in terms of a given social identity they are motivated to see that (in)group (‘us’) as positively distinct from other comparison (out)groups.
 In simple, terms we want the groups that matter to us to be special.
 Second, when a particular social identity is salient (i.e., psychologically operative in ways that contribute to a sense of social identification) we are focused, above all else, on the fate and standing of the relevant group.

-A key point here is that when a person defines themselves in terms of a particular social identity (e.g., as a feminist), they will be motivated both to discover the meaning of that social identity (e.g., what it means to be a feminist) and to act in ways that embody that meaning.
-But in a changing and uncertain world, these things may be hard to discern.
-Accordingly, to makes sense of the world and our place within it, we rely on information from other people who are members of our ingroup.
-But clearly not everyone is going to be helpful here.
-If you are a feminist, it makes no sense to look to an anti-feminist or a non-feminist for guidance on matters related to gender relations.
-Instead, you turn to fellow ingroup members (i.e., other feminists) because you see them as best positioned to inform you about self-relevant features of social reality.
+A key point is that when individuals define themselves in terms of a particular social identity, they are motivated both to understand the meaning of that identity and to act in ways that are consistent with it.
+In complex or uncertain contexts, this process may be difficult.
+As a result, people often rely on information from others who share the same social identity (ingroup members).
+However, not all sources are equally informative, and individuals tend to give greater weight to perspectives from those they perceive as sharing relevant group membership, as these are seen as more applicable to their own social reality.